 Some of the other massage guns on the market are much quieter, however, you may have to give up potential power.

-My Theragun has Broken Down Twice in 6 months!
+My Theragun has Broken Down THREE TIMES in less than a year!

 The first three months went well with my new Theragun.
 But after that it went downhill.